Selecting an investing app is one of the most important but most frequently overlooked steps in starting one's investing

 Public has over 5,000 stocks to choose from.
 These include big-ticket companies like Apple, Amazon, and Facebook.
 With Public, you can organize watch lists and even search for categories of companies instead of entering specific names.

 For example, if you want to invest in women- or minority-led companies, Public has a category for that.
 This can significantly cut down on your research time if you're not looking to go too in-depth.

 Included with a description of the company is information like trends, comments, and company history.
 It also includes a list of subsidiary companies that the company owns.
 This allows you to be relatively informed before making an investment decision.

 Public also touts several ETFs created by some of the biggest names in investing: BlackRock, Fidelity, and Vanguard.
 These firms certainly know how to build top-performing portfolios of stocks so investing with them is often the more intelligent route.

 Here are some fees to be aware of with Public:

-The decision between Webull compared to Public comes down to what you are looking for out of your brokerage.
+The decision between Webull or Public comes down to what you are looking to get out of your brokerage.

 Both are going to offer you stock and ETF trading that is 100% commission-free.
 However, Webull takes this a step further by offering commission-free options trading and margin accounts.

 If you want to invest for retirement, Webull offers IRAs while Public does not.
-You are able to purchase fractional shares on both platforms.
+Both platforms offer fractional shares for all investors.

 Webull is designed for beginner to intermediate traders who want access to lots of research tools and data.
 Public has less information available, making it more beginner-friendly.
 Public is for those who are looking to make investing a social experience.

 At the end of the day, both are free, so maybe try each one to see which you prefer!